danchoi/soywiki/README.markdown

 expanded.
 Seamless expansion does not mark a point of expansion with anything, and it erases the WikiWord that got expanded.

-* `,x` expands a wiki page seamfully
+* `,x` expands a wiki page seamfully and opens on a vertical split
-* `,X` expands a wiki page seamlessly
+* `,X` expands a wiki page seamlessly and opens on a vertical split
-* `,vx` expands a wiki page seamfully and opens on a vertical split
+* `,nx` expands a wiki page seamfully and opens on normal split
-* `,vX` expands a wiki page seamlessly and opens on a vertical split
+* `,nX` expands a wiki page seamlessly and opens on a normal split
+* `q` closes the expanded view window

 Both modes of expansion are useful when you want to assemble a long piece of writing by using one page as a master outline that links to